 (Please note: For all aspects of Orientation, students will need their Penn State ID number.
 This is a nine-digit number that starts with a 9 located at the bottom of the student's acceptance letter.
 If unable to locate it, students should contact Stephanie Andaloro at 570-675-9233 or firstname.lastname@example.org, or Jean Pall at 570-675-9238 or email@example.com.)

-The testing component of Orientation determines your appropriate starting levels in mathematics and chemistry.
-All students must take the mathematics test; all students who have taken high school chemistry are required to take the chemistry test.
-These tests must be completed before the deadline date on the postcard from University Park (see above).
+The testing component of New Student Orientation determines your appropriate starting level in mathematics and chemistry.
+All students are required to take the ALEKS mathematics assessment.
+The assessment will ask up to 30 questions.
+You should plan to complete the assessment in one 2-3 hour sitting.
+If you do not complete the assessment in one sitting, you will have 48 hours to complete it before the assessment is reset.
+This test must be completed before the deadline date on the postcard from University Park (see above).

-If for any reason you do not complete the tests by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.
+If for any reason you do not complete the test by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.

-3) REGISTER FOR AN ADVISING DAY at Penn State Wilkes-Barre
+3) REGISTER FOR AN NSO ADVISING DAY at Penn State Wilkes-Barre

-Register for Advising Day after you have taken your placement tests.
+Register for Advising Day after you have taken your placement test.

-Do the Orientation homework that is on the right-hand side of this page.
-It consists of watching two interactive videos and filling out a form that you will bring to your Advising Day.
-This will help you begin to plan your first semester schedule.
+Complete your homework before attending your NSO Advising Day.
+The homework consists of watching three videos and filling out a few forms, one of which you will need to bring with you to Advising Day.
+This will help you begin to plan your first-semester schedule.

 The Advising Day provides you with: